Self Help

 Kern County’s Probate Court hears several types of cases.
 The kinds of cases heard in the Probate Court include Guardianships, Conservatorships, and Decedents’ Estates.

+The court wants hearings in these cases to proceed on schedule.
 Superior Court staff members called Probate Examiners review cases in the Probate Court that have a scheduled hearing date to make sure the parties in the case have notified all necessary parties, filed all the forms required so the hearing is ready to proceed, and that the forms aren’t missing important information.

 If there are missing forms, or the forms are incomplete or unclear, the Probate Examiners will give the party that asked for the hearing date “notes” to explain what is missing to get them ready for their hearing.